dcs.pl - logo 30 years

 7. Integrating requirements into a single coherent system

-• Avoid process duplication
+• Prevent process duplication

 • Harmonize security policies